Skip to main content

 About Tagan Engel

-Tagan Engel is a Resident Fellow with the Yale Center for Business and the Environment (CBEY) and brings more than 25 years of experience in cross-sector food systems and justice work - as a chef, entrepreneur, community builder, and grassroots organizer.
-She is from New Haven, hosts The Table Underground podcast, is a member of Tzedek lab, and is a founding board member of Soul Fire Farm.
-Through CBEY Tagan works on regenerative food systems, intersectional equity, and working with local communities.
-Full bio HERE.
+Tagan Engel is a Resident Fellow with the Yale Center for Business and the Environment (CBEY) and brings more than 25 years of experience in cross sector food systems and justice work - as a chef, entrepreneur, community builder, and grassroots organizer.
+She is from New Haven, hosts The Table Underground podcast, is a Producer with CT Public Radio, and is a founding board member of Soul Fire Farm.
+Tagan was the Food Systems Policy Director at CitySeed and Chair of the New Haven Food Policy Council for nearly a decade.
+Through CBEY Tagan works on regenerative food systems, intersectional equity, and community-driven work.
+Full bio HERE

 Previous Events